OlekSt/MilestoneProjectOne/README.md

 The validity of the code and potential errors were checked for both HTML and CSS using the following validators:

 [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)
+*Got warnings for a number of added by the Autoprefixer parameters, e.g. "-webkit-box-sizing".*

 [W3C Markup Validation](https://validator.w3.org/)
+*During a check I got warning and recommendation not to use H1 for Projects & Gallery titles, but i decided to keep them as H2 would be small for needed visual effect.*

 The responsiveness of the website for various screen sizes was tested via this website: